KC-ken/maze-router/README.md

 # Maze Router

-This project implements a basic maze routing algorithm (Lee's Algorithm and Soukup's Algorithm) in C++
+This project implements a grid-based maze router using **Lee's algorithm** and **Soukup's algorithm**, supporting shortest path visualization.

 ## Features
 - Grid-based maze routing
-- Avoids obstacles
+- Only visualizes the **shortest path**, not all visited nodes
+- Supports custom start/end positions and obstacle placement
+- ASCII output for terminal-based visualization
 - Outputs path length if routing is successful

 ## Project Structure